mattcorey/indie-dev-sales/IndieDevs.md

 Thanks so much for participating!

-# Special Offer for participating apps!
+# Special Offer for participating Indie Developers!

 ## Glassfy - https://glassfy.io